 “In Indonesia, the youth unemployment is always a hot topic.
-There are more than 30 Million unemployed youth across Indonesia, and it drives me to participate and give strong impact by creating working ﬁelds that help improve our economy.”
+There are more than 30 Million unemployed youth across Indonesia, and it drives me to participate and give a strong impact by creating working ﬁelds that help improve our economy.”
 Marie said (03/09/2019).

 Marie added that The Hult Prize Global Finals is an exclusive competition at the United Nations headquarters where the ﬁnal teams pitch to win $1,000,000 seed capital.
-It is also a great opportunity to meet the leaders of today and like-minded social entrepreneurs from around the world, and to bring that experience back to their country, campus, and community.
+It is also a great opportunity to meet leaders of today and like-minded social entrepreneurs from around the world, and to bring that experience back to their country, campus, and community.

 To do market research.
 Find out the characteristics, spending habits, location, and needs of the target market.
 Answer how your target customer chooses between oﬀerings and what inﬂuences their purchasing decision.

-- To think customer-centric.
+To think customer-centric.
 See things from their perspective.
 What do they want, what do they need, how do they feel?
 And making sure that I am close to my customers.

-- To not fall in love with my idea.
+To not fall in love with my idea.
 “When my team becomes too inﬂexible, and ignores necessary critique, all agility is lost and the startup will be unable to respond to feedback eﬀectively.” she said.
 Always be passionate about your mission, the problem you are trying to solve, but do not become too attached to the ideas you think will solve the problem.

 “Lastly, becoming one of the participants on the biggest global accelerators in the world is another step of responsibility for me.”
 Marie said.
 “It thrives me to become more independent because I am ultimately responsible for the success of our company.
 It is unproductive—and almost always untrue—to ﬁnd excuses for my failure and blame externalities to mentors, peers, strict regulations.” she added.

-- Don’t be afraid to fail.
+Don’t be afraid to fail.
 Fail fast, itirerate, and step out of your comfort zone!

-- (Ending up the news with my favourite quote captured from President Bill Clinton) The worst thing that can happen to anybody is to get up every day and start the day believing that every one of your tomorrows will be just like yesterday.
+(Ending up the news with my favourite quote captured from President Bill Clinton) The worst thing that can happen to anybody is to get up every day and start the day believing that every one of your tomorrows will be just like yesterday.
 Millions and millions of young people believe that today.